mauricioaraldi/xkcdreader/README.md

 A XKCD (webcomic) reader, to display VueJS abilities.

+Currently the app can be accessed in https://xkcd-reader-6f9fc.web.app

 ## Disclaimer
 This project is licensed under GNU General Public License 3.
 See LICENSE file for more informations.